briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

 ## 505.02   Impounding of dogs; disposal

-(Editor’s note: Former Section 505.02 was repealed by Ordinance 2005-28, passed June 13, 2005.)
+(Editor's note: Former Section 505.02 was repealed by Ordinance 2005-28, passed June 13, 2005.)

 ## 505.03   Annual registration of dogs; tags required